ZeeCoder/z-modifier/README.md

 var mod = new Modifier(
     $('#module'),
-    'module'. // The base class the modifier string will be attached to '--', // Modifier separator, optional
+    'module', // The base class the modifier string will be attached to '--', // Modifier separator, optional
     '_' // Value separator, optional
 );